lawraa/WristControlledQuadruped/README.md

     - Example way to send instructions to motor_server from Python:

     ```python
+    # This is in an example Python script to send joint positions to motor_server

     import subprocess
     # initialize motor_server process
     proc = subprocess.Popen(